Attending a support group

 Support groups provide an opportunity for people to share their experiences and feelings with others who are going through similar experiences.
 The group leader or facilitator may lead a discussion about particular topics or experiences.

-A meeting could involve laughter, tears, empathy, love, acceptance and learning something new.
+A meeting could involve laughter, tears, empathy, acceptance and learning something new.
 Groups can also help participants become more informed about cancer-related topics, such as treatments, side effects, exercise and nutrition, relationships and life after cancer.
 Most groups regularly invite speakers to present topics of interest at meetings.
 Guest speakers may include doctors, nurses, psychologists, dietitians, naturopaths and pharmacists.

 Starting a support group

 Cancer Council Queensland acknowledges the importance of independent support groups in supporting those affected by cancer in the community, and is able to provide information and resources to new and existing support group leaders.

 Our key resource for support group leaders is Cancer Support Groups: A guide to setting up and maintaining a group.

 Cancer Council Queensland offers training for support group leaders.
 This training package includes information on how groups can operate in alignment with some of Cancer Councils key positions and values – e.g. SunSmart, Smoke-Free, and Position on Complementary and Alternative Therapies.

 Support groups that are members of the Support Group Recognition Scheme are those that are independent, have completed support group leader training, and have agreed to operate in alignment with Cancer Council’s key positions and values.
 Recognised support groups also receive a number of benefits including use of a recognition statement, limited provision of printing, and venue use as appropriate.